flipz357/flipz357.github.io/_posts/2024-04-04-explain-text-similarity.md

 TLDR:

 - We're gonna check out *two methods* for **explaining text embeddings** and **similarities or differences between texts**
-- One aims at *explaining decisions*, the other *highlights tokens*
+- One aims at **explaining decisions** with custom metric distillation, the other *highlights tokens* with integrated gradients

-Keyphrases: Text embeddings, explainability, explainable similarity, representation learning
+*Keyphrases*: Text embeddings, explainability, explainable similarity, representation learning

 ## Intro